generic-github-user/utils/README.src.md

 ## Branches

-- main: main branch into which others are merged once stable
+- `dev`: development branch where new features can be implemented and tested before being merged into the stable `main` branch
-- dev: development branch where new features can be implemented and tested before being merged into the stable `main` branch
+- `docs`: various documentation (mostly aimed at the end user)
-- mv: script for easily moving files and directories in bulk
+- `main`: main branch into which others are merged once stable
-- mv-docs: documentation for `mv.py`
+- `meta`: information about this repository (branches, code, etc.)
-- mv-undo: implementing undo functionality in `mv.py` (see issue #2)
+- `mv-docs`: documentation for `mv.py`
-- docs: various documentation (mostly aimed at the end user)
+- `mv-undo`: implementing undo functionality in `mv.py` (see issue #2)
-- meta: information about this repository (branches, code, etc.)
+- `mv`: script for easily moving files and directories in bulk

 ## Statistics